How can I tell if a website is safe to use with my card?

 To help protect yourself from card fraud, read our help and guidance article on Ways to Bank Securely.

 If you believe your card details have been stolen or if you notice any fraudulent transactions on your account, please contact us.

 What do I do if I think I may have been a target of identity theft?

 If you suspect someone has stolen your identify, please read our help and guidance article on what do to if you're a victim of identity theft.

 What do I do if I think my computer has been hacked?

 If you believe your computer may have been compromised:

 Any claims resulting from such activity will be assessed on the details of each individual incident.

-Information on internet banking services, password maintenance and managing your details.
+Information on internet banking services, regular transfers, password maintenance and managing your details.